The sun and sky, wind and clouds, ocean and rain, the very earth itself will echo the mood without prompting or control. They feel it.

 In Jak 3: Wastelander it rains during the last mission in Haven City, combined with occasional flashes of thunder (which barely ever happens in-game).
 At the end of it, Damas dies.

 In stealth game Dishonored the final level's forecast depends on how much chaos you've caused during the game.
 High chaos equals a stormy, overcast cast while low chaos creates a calm, clear day (which makes it slightly anti-climatic).

-In Shadow of the Colossus the final colossi is fought dramatically during a raging storm, complete with infernal tornadoes in the background marking where you killed the other colossus.
-It's jarring as it starts and stops as you walk in and out of the colossi's stadium.
+In Shadow of the Colossus the final colossus is fought dramatically during a raging storm, complete with infernal tornadoes in the background marking where you killed the other colossi.
+It's jarring as it starts and stops as you walk in and out of the colossus's stadium.
 Justified in-universe as it references the fact that the Forbidden Land is awakening from its timeless phase, thanks to the completion of the ritual.

 Sometimes occurs incidentally with The Elder Scrolls weather effects randomly providing curiously apropos weather.
 Also done deliberately; when approaching Ash Mountain in Morrowind and Oblivion gates in Oblivion, the skies become cloudier and ruddy, and will temporarily clear to blue skies with few fluffy white clouds after defeating Dagoth or closing Oblivion gates.